JoshuaAdams7/JoshuaAdams7.github.io/index.md

 layout: default
 ---

+# What's the purpose of this portfolio?

-The goal of this portfolio is to not only demonstrate my hands-on skills, but to pass along advice to those that may be new to this area of the industry, or perhaps people that want to advance in their careers.
+The goal of this portfolio is to not only demonstrate my hands-on skills, but to pass along advice to those that may be new to this area of the industry, or perhaps people that just want to advance in their careers.

 # Certification Guides & Mini Projects